-As long as there is moisture in the ground3 all plants evaporate water to cool themselves - and the surrounding air - by evapotranspiration.
+As long as there is moisture in the ground3, all plants evaporate water to cool themselves - and the surrounding air - by evapotranspiration.
 We are using tried and tested values from scientific literature and agricultural experience to set the factors for evapotranspiration.
-Saturation of the air also plays a factor - the closer the air is to 100% relative moisture, the less a plant will evapotranspirate and the cooling effect becomes smaller even if there is plenty of water to evaporate.
+Saturation of the air also plays a role - the closer the air is to 100% relative moisture, the less a plant will evapotranspirate and the cooling effect becomes smaller, even if there is plenty of water to evaporate.

-Note, that while the absolute humidity is not directly influenced by air temperatures, the relative humidity is.
+Note that while the absolute humidity is not directly influenced by air temperatures, the relative humidity is.
 Colder air can hold less water, so with same amount of water in the air, colder air will feel more humid than hotter air.
-This can be seen in the simulation: our buildings are relatively cold (like on a hot spring day for example), which results in cool air especially downwind in the vicinity of buildings and therefore higher relative humidity.
+This can be seen in the simulation: our buildings are relatively cold (like on a hot spring day for example), which results in cool air, especially downwind of the vicinity of buildings, and therefore in higher relative humidity.

 Sun, shadow and surface temperatures

-As we have mentioned earlier, shadows move with the sun in the simulation and the amount of time a certain point on a building facade is shielded from the sun, for example by trees, will influence its temperature over time.
-Conversely there are surfaces, that have high exposure to the sun - especially southward-facing, slanted roofs which become much hotter than other surfaces.
+As we have mentioned earlier, shadows move with the sun in the simulation, and the amount of time a certain point on a building facade is shielded from the sun, for example by trees, will influence its temperature over time.
+Conversely, there are surfaces that have high exposure to the sun - especially southward-facing, slanted roofs which become much hotter than other surfaces.
 This is typically the case for penthouse constructions.
-In these cases our simulations are even indicating where the construction would benefit energetically from additional insulation to prevent excessive heatup of the interior.
+In these cases, our simulations even indicate where the construction would energetically benefit from additional insulation to prevent excessive heat-up of the interior.

-All these effects combine to the picture we see in our simulation, where areas in the shadow, out of the wind and with vegetation tend to be the coolest.
+All these effects combine to the picture we see in our simulation, where areas in the shade, out of the wind and with vegetation tend to be the coolest.

 Temperature vs. apparent temperature

-The actual local air temperature at pedestrian level is influenced by all the factors above and can easily vary several degrees due to influence of architecural design and landscaping.
+The actual local air temperature at pedestrian level is influenced by all the factors above and can easily vary several degrees due to the influence of architectural design and landscaping.
 Even higher differences can be seen in the apparent temperature, which describes how a certain place feels.
-This metric captures all the mentioned factors (sun / shadow, air temperature, wind velocity, humidity) and shows how a place will actually feel like under the simulated conditions.
+This metric captures all the mentioned factors (sun / shadow, air temperature, wind velocity, humidity) and demonstrates how a place will actually feel like under the simulated conditions.
 Even though this may seem somewhat subjective, it is undeniably a huge factor for quality of living and heat stress mitigation.
-Just imagine how different if feels when moving from the parking lot on a hot sunny day into the shade of a big tree and a light breeze setting in - this is excatly what apparent temperature expresses in numbers.
+Just imagine how different it feels when moving from the parking lot on a hot sunny day into the shade of a big tree and a light breeze setting in - this is exactly what apparent temperature expresses in numbers.

-Lastly, where urban landscaping and buildings cannot create ideal conditions, the information gained from microclimate simulations is helpful for placemaking and zoning since it allows to plan the use cases for an area in accordance with microclimatic conditions, giving urban planners the right tools for their work.
-A place that is a bit too windy to sit and read a newspaper, might be ideal for sports for example.
+Lastly, where urban landscaping and buildings cannot create ideal conditions, the information gained from microclimate simulations is helpful for placemaking and zoning, since it allows for planning the use cases for an area in accordance with microclimatic conditions, giving urban planners the right tools for their work.
+A place that is a bit too windy to sit and read a newspaper might be ideal for sports, for example.
 We can tell you where these places are.

 We are also able to calculate night-time cooling and can do multi-day simulations, e.g. to show slower effects like the heating of entire buildings and to simulate maximum night-time temperatures ↩

-Higher wind velocities allow moisture on our skin to evaporate faster, making sweating more effective.
-As long as the air temperature is below the body temperature, also the direct cooling effect helps, though to a much lesser extent than the evaporation cooling. ↩
+Higher wind velocities allow moisture on our skin to evaporate faster, making sweating more effective, as long as the air temperature is below the body temperature.
+The direct cooling effect also helps, though to a much lesser extent than the evaporation cooling. ↩

-Its a safe assumption that in a well-managed urban environment plants do have enough water either from rain or by active watering. ↩
+It’s a safe assumption that in a well-managed urban environment, plants do have enough water, either from rain or through active watering. ↩